Skip to main content

 • Private channels: Even when Windy is added to a private channel, only the human members of that private channel can see its raw messages in Windmill.
 Adding Windy never exposes private channel content to people outside the channel — including managers, admins, or anyone else who isn’t a member.

-• DMs and group DMs: Windy is never added to DMs through the standard integration, so DM content is never read or stored.
+• DMs and group DMs: You can chat with Windy in your own Slack DM.
+Windy is not added to DMs or group DMs between other people, so that DM content is never read or stored.

 Adding Windy to a private channel does not make that channel’s messages visible to people who aren’t already members.
 Private stays private.
 Windmill enforces the same membership rules Slack does.